- Comp & Benefits

 - Career Opportunities

-I worked at Bain Capital full-time (more than 3 years)Pros
+I have been working at Bain Capital full-time (more than 3 years)Pros

 Getting an Interview